 Following the IPO, we have incurred, and expect to continue to incur, additional expenses as a result of becoming a public company, including expenses related to additional staffing, directors' and officers' liability insurance, directors fees, SEC reporting and compliance (including Sarbanes-Oxley compliance), transfer agent fees, professional fees and other similar expenses.
 These additional expenses have increased and will continue to increase our general and administrative expenses and reduce our net income.
 Further, we may incur significant legal, accounting and other fees and expenses associated with future offerings of Class A common stock.
-We incurred \$1.1 million of expenditures in the March quarter of 2014 in connection with the 2014 Follow-on Offering.
-Those expenses were capitalized and reduced our equity.
+We incurred and capitalized \$2.5 million of expenditures during the six months ended June 30, 2014 in connection with the 2014 Follow-on Offering, the H&F Conversion transaction, and our shelf registration statements.